ricklancee/maljs/README.md

 ### Support
 All api requests return promises.
 Use a Promise polyfill where neccesarry.
-For browsers that don't support ES6 see the es5 file in the `es5/` directory.
+For browsers that don't support ES6 see the ES5 file in the `es5/` directory.

 ### Usage

-Anime calls are made with `API.anime.METHOD`, manga calls with `API.manga.METHOD`.
-See below for an example.
+To make manga calls, replace `anime` with `manga`.

 ```js
 // create an new api instance with your myanimelist user name and password